 * Complete a second major of eight units or complete two additional minors - four units each

-* Complete four elective units
+* Complete four elective units or a minor in history

 * Students can study no more than twelve units at Level 1